 Argentina is possibly most famous for two things; the Tango and eating a lot of meat.
 And if you choose to extend your stay in Buenos Aires then there will definitely be an opportunity to do both of these.
 With chic modern areas and those that paint a more authentic picture of the city, Buenos Aires has something for everyone.
 Why not indulge your passion for dance at the Centro Cultural Torquato Tasso, as you watch the professionals put on a show in a club that’s celebrating its 20 year anniversary in 2015.

 Elsewhere in the Argentine capital, there’s plenty more to see and do.
-There’s a zoo to visit, which has also managed to procure some dinosaur exhibits; museums and art galleries, such as The Latin American Art Museum, to wander around; and bustling plazas to discover.
-Alternatively though, you could take a seat in an open air restaurant and simply enjoy the café culture of Buenos Aires.
+There’s a zoo to visit, which has also managed to procure some dinosaur exhibits; museums and art galleries to wander around, such as The Latin American Art Museum; and bustling plazas to discover.
+Alternatively, though, you could take a seat in an open-air restaurant and simply enjoy the café culture of Buenos Aires.

 There are many reasons to stay in Reykjavik for longer, not least the fact that it is one of the greenest, cleanest and safest cities in the world.
 Whilst the rest of Iceland will demonstrate the island’s wild side, featuring volcanoes, waterfalls and everything else that nature has up its sleeve, the capital highlights the cosmopolitan side of the nation.